-This slide highlights some of the main characteristics of the SARE program--We are decentralized, in that each of the four regions make their own funding decisions, including which grant programs to offer.
+This slide highlights some of the main characteristics of the SARE program-

+SARE is decentralized, in that each of the four regions make their own funding decisions, including which grant programs to offer.

-We are science-based, and a grassroots grant program.
+SARE is science-based, and a grassroots grant program.
 Our proposal review teams and our administrative council include farmers and ranchers, extension educators, researchers and personnel from state and federal agencies.
-That's an important point to remember when you're writing your grant proposal-don't assume that everyone reviewing your proposal is an expert in your field-try to avoid using jargon.
+That's an important point to remember when you're writing your grant proposal-don't assume that everyone reviewing your proposal is an expert in your field-avoid using jargon.

-Also, we only fund projects with strong farmer/rancher or end-user involvement.
+SARE funds projects with strong farmer/rancher or end-user involvement, and most projects are applied research projects